impactorbitco/handbook-main/content/ims/policies/information-security/IT Access Controls.md

 1. Remote Access and Third-Party Access

-For employees and third parties requiring remote access to Green Orbit Digital’s systems:
+For employees and third parties requiring remote access to Impact Orbit Creative Group’s systems:

 Virtual Private Network (VPN): Remote access must be secured through a company-approved VPN to ensure encrypted communication with the organisation’s network.